cljoly/readme-in-static-site/README.md

 # 💎 README In Static Site (RISS)
 <!-- end_remove -->

 Insert your GitHub README in your static site and apply transformations.
-For instance, you can read this [README on Github](https://github.com/cljoly/readme-in-static-site/blob/main/README.md) and [on my website](https://joly.pw/readme-in-static-site).
+For instance, you can read this [README on GitHub](https://github.com/cljoly/readme-in-static-site/blob/main/README.md) and [on my website](https://joly.pw/readme-in-static-site).

 ### Why?

 The GitHub README of your repo needs to efficiently describe your project to GitHub’s visitor.
 But featuring your project on your website allows you to (among other things):
-- have more control on the theme and layout,
+* have more control on the theme and layout,
-- insert scripts that GitHub would prohibit (like [asciinema](#replace-asciinema-image)),
+* insert scripts that GitHub would prohibit (like [asciinema](#replace-asciinema-image)),
-- have your project’s homepage independant from your hosting platform.
+* have your project’s homepage independent of your hosting platform.

-Chances are that for small projects the page about your project is very similar to the GitHub README.
+Chances are that for small projects, the page about your project is very similar to the GitHub README.
 Don’t duplicate efforts, just describe the differences!

 ### Run it (nothing to install)